 Rheumatoid arthritis is a chronic, systemic inflammatory disorder (chronic = long term, systemic = throughout the body, inflammatory = swelling).
 It causes inflammation as well as excess fluid in the joints.
 It often leads to destruction of the cartilage.
 Joints become swollen, painful and warm, and movement is limited by resultant stiffness.

 Whilst there is no definitive cure for arthritis pain in knees, there is a lot that can be done to help reduce pain and improve function.
-Find out more about arthritis by choosing from the links below:
+As we continue through the arthritis pain in knee section, you can find out lots more by choosing from the links below:

 Go to Homepage